EPCCed/eidf-docs/docs/services/confidentialdataworkspace/router-docs.md

 ssh eidfxxx-VM
 ```

-## Updating the Allowed Access for Secure Virtual Desktop VMs
+## Updating the Allowed Access for Confidential Data Workspace VMs

-By default the allowed list of domains allows Secure Virtual Desktop VMs to:
+By default the allowed list of domains allows Confidential Data Workspace VMs to:

 - Access common package repositories for operating system updates and software installation
 - Access popular container registries for downloading (but not uploading) container images